pykong/YubiGuard/README.md

 _Q:_ The LED of my YubiKey is still active.
 Does this mean the script is not working?

 _A:_ No. LEDs will continue to blink, despite YubiKey output being blocked as intended.

+_Q:_ How does YubiLock actiavte and deactivate YubiKeys?

+_A:_ YubiLock uses the xinput command to identify and control the output of YubiKeys.
+Namely: xinput list, xinput --enable <id> and xinput --disable <id>

 ## Changelog:
 ### v 0.2: